ilanakz500/Design-Manifesto/Design.md

 We chose to include an 'Emergency' page because we are assuming the tourists are foreing to either Massuchusetts and/or the United States, so they may not know how to contact emergency services or about specific health & safety resources available near Worcester.
 Without conducting an extensive study of our target demographic, we would have missed certain aspects of the design such as having the option to select a language on the Home page.
 However, more testing can always be done.
 With a bit more time on our hands, it would be very useful to interview real tourists travelling in the Worcester area to ask them what they expect to see from a Public Library application.
 In addition, testing the prototype is extremely helpful to designers.
-During the demo-day in class we received many useful suggestions on our app desgin such as adding a page for checking out books and editing the layout of our Events page to be more user-friendly.
+During the demo-day in class we received many useful suggestions on our app design such as adding a page for checking out books and editing the layout of our Events page to be more user-friendly.
 Without user feedback like this, delpoying our app to the market may result in a failed venture.

 ### Challenges